AliBailoun234/Final_project/README.md

 3. Can a player's height, weight, and position predict their season statistics?
 4. Are there types of players that appear in earlier decades that do not appear in later decades?

+## Results

+1. Our group divided the data into five different time periods and for the Q1, we figured out the top 10 playrers in points, rebounds, and assists over each decade.
+Let's use 1960-1969 as an example to show the process and results here.
+  *

 ## Milestones

 1. Decided on Basketball as our sport to analyze as well as data sources